 Elliptical path, Q-factor, and pedal height

-To begin with, the Bowflex M3 Max Trainer comes equipped with a set of pedals designed to minimize the workout impact on your joints and back.
+First, the Bowflex M3 Max Trainer comes equipped with a set of pedals designed to minimize the workout impact on your joints and back.
 To start with, they feature large trays so they can accommodate all sizes of athletic shoes.
 They have rubberized and ribbed inserts for extra cushioning and foot adherence.
 They also adapt to the position of your foot with each step.

 The machine’s pedals and their internal joints are highly durable, designed to support users up to 300 lbs (136 kg), which is not bad for a home-use machine.
 Their bars feature large wheels with sealed ball bearings and an outer high-density rubber layer for a smooth motion.

 As we’ve mentioned above, the Bowflex M3 Max Trainer is a combination between an elliptical trainer and a stepper.
 Therefore, its elliptical path is almost entirely vertical.
 It offers a motion range of 10″ (25.4 cm) vertical, 4″ (10.1 cm) horizontal putting a lot of focus on your thighs and glutes.